jennt/exercises/README.md

 # Exercises
-_various in class exercises and testing practice_
+_various in class exercises with TDD_